-Producers for shortlisted applications will be contacted by 6 December 2021 in order to arrange meetings with members of The Someday Stories team.
+Producers for shortlisted applications will be contacted in December in order to arrange meetings with members of The Someday Stories team.

 The meetings will take place in person or via video call the following week (13-17 December) with each meeting lasting approximately one hour.

 In those meetings the production team for each shortlisted application will have an opportunity to pitch their project face-to-face.
 There will also be discussion regarding any further development of the application/proposal.

 Producers for shortlisted applications will need to provide any further evolved or updated documents by 10 January 2022.

 The six Someday Stories will then be selected in consultation with the Screen Partners and commissioned in late January 2022.

 Production teams will need to be able to commit sufficient time and availability to complete their productions in accordance with the Someday Stories production schedule.
 In addition to being available to meet the needs of their own productions, this will also mean being available for:

 - A Someday Stories 6 Hui in Tāmaki Makaurau

 - Colour Grading and Sound Mixing sessions in Tāmaki Makaurau